Energy Superhub Oxford

 Optimisation and Trading Engine

 Much of the development of the “brain” of the system has already been carried out.
-We’re now completing and testing the software algorithms for when the system launches in 2021.
+We’re now completing and testing the software algorithms.